 |Address||1-2-22 Shimomeguro, Meguro, Tokyo 153-0064|

-Tanpopo Studio has been in business since 2017 and provide Japanese cooking classes and art/culture tours of Japan.
+Tanpopo Studio has been in business since 2017 and provides Japanese cooking classes and art/culture tours of Japan.
 However, it’s their 6-day long culinary tour from Tokyo to Nagano, which is the most amazing.
-This unforgettable Tokyo food tour includes a visit to the Tsukiji Fish Market, where you will explore and attend a sushi-making workshop — followed by vegetarian cuisines, a visit to the Nagano Zen Temple, a wasabi farm and staying at a traditional ryokan.
+This unforgettable Tokyo food tour includes a visit to the Tsukiji Fish Market, where you will explore and attend a sushi-making workshop — followed by vegetarian cuisines, a visit to the Nagano Zen Temple, a wasabi farm, and staying at a traditional ryokan.
 Then there is a tour of the famous Suntory Whisky Distillery and lessons in making soba noodles.